What is a safe mail?

 How to get a safe email

 It is problematic to get a completely secure email because the Internet is an open system and therefore exposed to constantly new security threats.
 In order to protect yourself, you should create a basis for getting a secure email – a basis that contributes to complying with the GDPR.
-We believe this basis should include the following:
+This basis should include the following:

 The latter point in particular creates a major challenge for email as a secure form of communication.
 Although as a company you have created the technical foundation for having a secure email, you are dependent on the employees having a secure email practice.